ESCI 11040 HOW THE EARTH WORKS (KBS) 3 Credit Hours

 ESCI 50095 SELECTED TOPICS IN EARTH SCIENCES 1-3 Credit Hours

-(Slashed with ESCI 40095)(Repeatable for credit) Selected topics presented by visiting professors or one-time offerings presented by regular faculty.
+(Slashed with ESCI 40095 and ESCI 70095)(Repeatable for credit) Selected topics presented by visiting professors or one-time offerings presented by regular faculty.

 Prerequisite: Graduate standing.